 - Comfort items: your child's own pillow, blanket, stuffed animal, etc. - Distraction items: DVDs (there are players in each room), iPads, music with headphones, laptop, cell phones (Don't forget chargers!).
-Wireless internet is available. - Clothing: We recommend comfortable, loose-fitting clothing for after the surgery.
+Wireless internet is available. - Clothing: Patients will be wearing hospital gowns for the first few days, but most like to have their own clothing available when ready.
+We recommend comfortable, loose-fitting clothing, socks, underwear.
 Sneakers or rubber-soled slippers. - Personal items: Soap, lotion, toothbrush, toothpaste are all available at hospital, but many patients like to bring their own.
 Lips are usually dry after surgery, so chap stick/gloss can be helpful.
 Girls may want to bring their own hygiene items as it is not uncommon for them to get their period while in the hospital even if is not their regular cycle.